-A conviction for a marijuana offense in Dallas can result in serious penalties and repercussions.
-Although this substance is widely used throughout Texas as a recreational drug, marijuana (also known as pot, weed, bud, hydro, ganja, bud, cannabis, chronic or marihuana) can result in a jail or prison sentence, steep fines, a driver’s license suspension and/or a criminal record.
+A conviction for marijuana offenses in Dallas can result in serious penalties and repercussions.
+Although this substance is widely used throughout Texas as a recreational drug, marijuana (also known as pot, weed, bud, hydro, ganja, cannabis, chronic, or marihuana) can result in a jail or prison sentence, steep fines, a driver’s license suspension and/or a criminal record.

 According to the Texas Health and Safety Code § 481.002, marijuana or marihuana is defined as: